Simran211103/Flood-Sensor-Development/README.md

 1. Monitor flow patterns: Observe the river's surface through the video feed to monitor flow patterns and changes.

 2. Calculate discharge rate: The system processes the captured images to calculate the river's discharge rate based on flow patterns.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open issues or pull requests for bug fixes, improvements, or new features.

 ## Acknowledgements